MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/field.rst

 The data held in a field is private, meaning it cannot be accessed using field methods.
-Clearly, the data does need to be accessed somewhere in the code and the field proxy provides the methods for doing so.
+Clearly, the data does need to be accessed somewhere in the code, and the field proxy provides the methods for doing so.
 The field proxy object must be used with care to maintain the integrity of the application's data.

-Keeping the data private within the field is a way of enforcing the PSyKAl design that underpins key LFRic applications.
-The application needs to monitor the status of halos: whether or not they are "dirty" or out of date with the corresponding owned data points on the neighbouring ranks.
-PSyclone generates code that does this monitoring correctly.
-If additional code is using and modifying data without PSyclone's knowledge, the data can become inconsistent.
+Keeping the data private within the field is a way of enforcing the :ref:`PSyKAl design<section concepts> that underpins key LFRic applications.
+The application needs to monitor the status of halos: whether or not they are "dirty": out of date with the corresponding owned data points on the neighbouring ranks.
+PSyclone generates code that ensures the halo state remains consistent.
+If additional code is modifying data without PSyclone's knowledge, the data will become inconsistent.

 The field proxy object may be used by application writers in the following limited circumstances: